Is it worth doing a master’s or PhD?

 You can pursue a career in academia with a doctorate

-If you dream of spending your career writing, researching and teaching, it's definitely worth considering a PhD – it will set you up perfectly for a life of academia.
+If you dream of spending your career writing, researching and teaching, it's definitely worth considering a PhD.
+It will set you up perfectly for a life in academia.

-Luckily, if you are interested in becoming a lecturer, you're in the very good position of already knowing people who can give you expert advice on this: other lecturers.
+Luckily, if you are interested in becoming a lecturer, you'll already know people who can give you expert advice on this: other lecturers.

-Whether from your undergraduate or master's degree, get in touch with any tutors who you get on well with and see if they'd be happy to meet with you for a chat.
+Whether from your undergraduate or master's degree, get in touch with any tutors that you get on well with and see if they'd be happy to meet for a chat.

-Ask them about the realities of doing a PhD, what it's like working in academia, and what other things you can be doing outside of your studies to increase your chances of getting a job as a lecturer.
+Ask them about the realities of doing a PhD and working in academia.
+You could also ask about what else you can do alongside your studies to increase your chances of getting a job as a lecturer.